sulfuror/rescript-sh/README.md

 **Why the `lock` file?**

-The lock file will be a 0kb (it contains literally nothing) on the directory that you put your script and the name of the file will be `nameofscript.lock`.
+The lock file will be a 0kb (it contains literally nothing) and the name of the file will be `nameofscript.lock`.
 This `lock` file will be inside `/.local/tmp`.
 Why is it there?
 Well, I was having trouble with some cron jobs that started and the latest run was not finished yet.
 That leads me to some errors in my repo (nothing to be worried in my case).
 That's why I created the `lock` file.
 When the script start, first it'll check if the `lock` file is present;  if it is present then it will not execute and it'll show you a message telling you that the _"nameofscript is already running..."_.
 That way the script will not run if it's already running and it's not finished yet.
 If you kill the script, shut down